Jymit/manager-README/README.md

 ## My interests
 Here are some things I love.
 If you ever want to strike up casual conversation and don't know what to talk about, these are some good bets.

 * Indoor climbing / bouldering.
 I started back in early 2019 and didnt make an effort during lockdown (2020-21).
 Come 2022 I am enjoying being back on the wall, I climb at around v3 - v4 which is 6A - 6B+ hoping to get this to a v5 | 6C+ over the remainder of this year.
-Currently in need of a new pair of climbing shoes..not climbed since Feb as my shoes were stolen, lol.
+Currently in need of a new pair of climbing shoes..not climbed since my shoes were stolen, lol.
+* its 2025 and I still havnt yet.
+I am hoping to pick up Brazilian Jiu Jitsu.

 * Cycling & running.
 Have cycled from Birmingham to London over a 24 hour period as well as ran numerous 5ks, 10kms and a few half marathons.
-Not ran a bunch this year but booked in for a December 10k.
+2024 saw me get back into running, averaging 15km a week at peak, in summer.

 * I like to read, both fiction and non-fiction.
-I am always looking for suggestions.
-I read Bad Blood over Christmas, and am currently reading High Output Management by Andrew Grove, whilst commuting.
-Another book ive started very recently and almost finished with is surrounded by idiots, a great read.
-Yet another book started with others not being finished yet is Radical Candor.
+I am always looking for suggestions, so if you see this, send me your best book that helped shape you / your career.
+I've got a lot of paperback books.
+I start many books and have some unfinished, and for that reason in 2024 I started using audiobooks (audible).
+Breathe by Rickson Gracie was my favourite, Extreme ownership by Jocko Willink.
+2025 first book completed LLM Engineer's Handbook: Master the art of engineering large language models from concept to production.

 * Cooking.
 I dont do it often but when I do I like to give it my full attention.
 I always want to hear about new recipes you've tried or want to try, or just chat about cooking in general.
 I am quite the foodie.
-Winter is here! and so are roasted veggie soaps, AMA.
+Winter is here! and so are roasted veggie soaps.
+I like potatoes in it's many forms.